 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-MACHINE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+machine is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version and an R version.

 MACHAR, a C++ library which can compute machine arithmetic quantities dynamically.